Listen audio version

 If you are also an existing customer of Kinsta hosting, do let me know your review in the comments section below.
 Have a question about Kinsta that I could answer?

-Feel free to ask in the comments!
+Ask in the comments!

 Here are a few frequently asked question related to Kinsta:

-Kinsta has officed in Budapest, London, and West Hollywood.
+Kinsta has offices in Budapest, London, and West Hollywood.
 If you are wondering about data center location, they use Google cloud infrastructure and have data centers in almost all the geo’s in the world.

-It is recommended to use Cloudflare CDN over Kinsta CDN.
+It is recommended to use CloudFlare CDN over Kinsta CDN.

 Like this post?
 Share it with your friends!